LinguList/lexibank-data-old/datasets/sidwellaustroasiatic/README.md

-# Sidwell Austroasiatic lexical data set for phylogenetic analyses: 2015 version
+# Austroasiatic dataset for phylogenetic analysis

 Cite the source dataset as